dannywillems/openmina/website/docs/node-operators/getting-started.md

 # Getting Started with Mina Rust Node

-Welcome to the Mina Rust Node, a Rust implementation of the Mina Protocol - a lightweight blockchain using zero-knowledge proofs.
+Welcome to the Mina Rust Node, a Rust implementation of the Mina Protocol - a lightweight blockchain using zero knowledge proofs.

 ## What is the Mina Rust Node?